percona/everest-doc/docs/reference/known_limitations.md

 ## Backups

-The limitations related to backups in Percona Everest are as follows:
+The limitations related to on-deamnd backups in Percona Everest are as follows:

+### Limitations for PostgreSQL for on-demand backups

 - When attempting to delete a PostgreSQL database that contains backups created with Everest versions older than 1.0.0, the database may become stuck in the **Deleting** state.